-The author feels deeply indebted to Shinichi Mochizuki for helpful and exciting discussions on inter-universal Teichmüller theory, related theories, and further developments related to inter-universal Teichmüller theory.
-The author also thanks Akio Tamagawa, Yuichiro Hoshi, and Makoto Matsumoto for attending the intensive IU seminars given by the author from May 2013 to November 2013 and for many helpful discussions.
+Acknowledgment The author feels deeply indebted to Shinichi Mochizuki for the helpful and exciting discussions on inter-universal Teichmüller theory, related theories, and further developments of inter-universal Teichmüller theory1.
+The author also thanks Akio Tamagawa, Yuichiro Hoshi, and Makoto Matsumoto for the attendance of the intensive IU seminars from May/2013 to November/2013, and for many helpful discussions.
 He thanks Tomoki Mihara for some comments on topological groups.
 He also thanks Koji Nuida and Takuya Sakasai for pointing out typos.
-He also sincerely thanks the executives at Toyota CRDL, Inc. for offering him a special position that enabled him to concentrate on his research in pure mathematics.
-He sincerely thanks Sakichi Toyoda for the generous philanthropic culture that he established when he laid the foundations for the Toyota Group, as well as the (ex-)executives at Toyota CRDL, Inc. (especially Noboru Kikuchi, Yasuo Ohtani, Takashi Saito and Satoshi Yamazaki) for their continued support of this culture (even over 80 years after the death of Sakichi
+He also sincerely thanks the executives in TOYOTA CRDL, Inc. for offering him a special position in which he can concentrate on pure math research.
+He sincerely thanks Sakichi Toyoda for his philosophy, and the (ex-)executives (especially Noboru Kikuchi, Yasuo Ohtani, Takashi Saito and Satoshi Yamazaki) for inheriting it from Sakichi Toyoda for 80 years after the death of Sakichi Toyoda.
+He also thanks Shigefumi Mori for intermediating between TOYOTA CRDL, Inc. and the author, and for negotiating with TOYOTA CRDL, Inc. for him.